ROCSAFE/CBRNeVirtualEnvMultiRobot/README.md

+## Deprecated!
+The project is now located at [this](https://github.com/NUIG-ROCSAFE/CBRNeVirtualEnvironment) repository

 # ROCSAFE Technology Demo Code

 ROCSAFE (**R**emotely **O**perated **CBRNe** **S**cene **A**ssessment and **F**orensic **E**xamination) is an EU horizon 2020 project that contains Aritificial Intelligence components.
 This repo contains: